spacetelescope/crds/documentation/crds_users_guide/source/web_site_use.rst

 crds.certify.
 Where possible match values are validated against CRDS .tpn files or JWST data model schema.

-3. Run crds.certify on the resulting mapping, using the current operational context as the point of comparison::
+3. Run crds.certify on the resulting mapping, using the current edit context as the point of comparison::

-% crds certify ./jwst_miri_dark_0004.rmap  --comparison-context jwst-operational
+	% crds certify ./jwst_miri_dark_0004.rmap  --comparison-context jwst-edit

 4. During iteration, run crds.checksum on the mapping to update the internal sha1sum if you wish to load the context into Python to do interactive tests